nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

 ##

-14. The error is thrown not by `cat` command but by the shell.
+14. The error message is thrown not by `cat` command but by the shell.
 Any error thrown by `cat` command will be redirected to the file **bar**.
-Here the command doesn't get to act and the shell itself fails to locate the file **foo**, hence the error.
+Here the command doesn't get to act as the shell fails to locate the file **foo**, hence the error.

 ##

 15. Three conditions needs to be satisfied here:

-    -   `prog1` should be able to write to standard output.
+    -   `prog1` should be able to write to Standard Output.

-    -   `prog2` should be able to read from standard input and write to standard output.
+    -   `prog2` should be able to read from Standard Input and write to Standard Output.

-    -   `prog3` should be able to read from standard input.
+    -   `prog3` should be able to read from Standard Input.

 ##